hirokiraj/sagittarius-a-star/README.md

 `brew install stow`

-And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow asdf karabiner p10k vim zsh`
+And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow alacritty asdf karabiner p10k vim zsh`

-Restart all terminal sessions and your are good to go!
+Your are good to go!